Jeremiah 36 ~ Cutting to Fit

 “Now the king was sitting in the winter house in the ninth month, with a fire burning on the hearth before him.
 And it happened, when Jehudi had read three or four columns, that the king cut it with the scribe’s knife and cast it into the fire that was on the hearth, until all the scroll was consumed in the fire that was on the hearth.
 Yet they were not afraid, nor did they tear their garments, the king nor any of his servants who heard all these words.”
-Jeremiah 36:22-24
+Jeremiah 36:22-24 ESV

 What do you do with what you don’t like?
 A seemingly simple question yet one that nonetheless posits a response.
-When you encounter something in your life that just doesn’t sit well with you what do you do with it?
-For me I simply don’t like having those things around.
+When you encounter something in your life that just doesn’t sit well with you, what do you do with it?
+For me, I simply don’t like having those things around.
 I mean why would I surround myself with things I don’t care for?
-Instead, I choose to put them away, out of sight and out of mind.
+Instead, I choose to put them away, out of sight, out of mind.
 But what if that said unliked thing was actually good for you?
 What if the very thing you didn’t care for held great value and promise for you?
 And so brings a question to the doorstep of you, me, and the entire world today…what do you do with the Word of God when it delivers a message you don’t like?

 As I was studying through this chapter, and especially this passage, I came across this quote from Pastor David Guzik which sums up Jeremiah 36:23 ever so well.
 Please allow me to share: